Ticks or blood

 Once horses test positive for the disease they are quarantined and may be euthanized.

-The disease is not a risk to human health.
+The disease is not a risk to humans.

 An investigation into this outbreak is on-going.